KSF-Media/affresco/ci/README.md

 ## Adding a new App Engine App

 1. Edit the [`app-servers.dhall`](./app-servers.dhall) file to add the new app details
+2. Create a `app.dev.yaml` to the root of your app (look for examples from other apps)
-2. You'll find the production app deployed at https://${sevice-name}-dot-ksf-production.ey.r.appspot.com
+3. You'll find the production app deployed at https://${sevice-name}-dot-ksf-production.ey.r.appspot.com

 ### Maintenance Mode